What Makes a Tinnitus App Actually Effective? 6 Criteria That Matter

 Works at 3am, on a plane, or wherever you need it most

-Two situations make offline capability essential: sleep and travel.
+Two situations make offline essential: sleep and travel.
 At 3am when tinnitus wakes you, you need the app to start immediately — not buffer over a poor connection.
-On a plane, in a hotel room with unreliable Wi-Fi, or in areas with no signal, an app that streams from the internet simply isn't available.
+On a plane, in a hotel with unreliable Wi-Fi, or in areas with no signal, an app that streams from the internet simply isn't available.

 What to look for: sounds stored on-device, no internet required after download.
 Test: put phone in airplane mode and open the app — it should work immediately.

 Watch for: apps that load sounds from the cloud or require a connection to stream.
-These will fail at the moments offline use matters most.
+These fail at the moments offline use matters most.

 Sound library relevance — not just size

 Watch for: libraries with 100+ sounds that are mostly variations of the same category.
-Quantity without range doesn't help with different situations.
+Quantity without range doesn't help different situations.

 Sleep-specific features